• Skip to primary navigation

 What makes this pastry different from the normal flaky pastry is that it’s made with Greek yoghurt (or natural yoghurt if you prefer).
 This makes it extra crispy, yet soft at the same time.
 And even though you can’t really taste the yoghurt, it just seems to add an extra depth of flavour to the pastry.
 Now hubby is not a ‘picker’ at mealtimes.
 He eats what’s on his plate and NEVER has extras, but even he was picking the edges off the pie and saying ‘Oh this pastry is really nice‘

-This beef and onion pie is a proper pie with pastry both on the bottom and on the top.
-The pastry case is blind-baked so that the pastry on the base of the pie is as crispy as that on the top.
-As Mary Berry so aptly puts it – nobody likes a soggy bottom!
+This minced beef and onion pie is a proper pie with pastry both top and bottom.
+It does take a bit of extra effort to line the springform pan and blind bake the pastry case, but it is so worth the extra few minutes.
+Blind-baking the pastry ensures that the base of the pie is as crispy as that on the top.
+As Mary Berry so aptly puts it - nobody likes a soggy bottom!

 I really hope you enjoy this raised beef and onion pie as much as I do!